 When it comes to sizing, the Tracer runs small and purchasing a half size larger is advisable to get the right and comfortable fit.
 The heel and midfoot delivers a snug fit and the forefoot is a bit narrow, making it ideal for those narrow-footed runners.
 Hoka One One is offering this shoe in standard D width for men’s and B width for women’s version.

 The outer sole of the shoe uses the RMAT outsole material that gives reliable traction while running on the road.
 It also gives added cushioning that provides high energy return for a more responsive ride.
-High Abrasion Rubber is also used in the sole unit.
+Also same as in the popular Hoka One One Arahi 2, High Abrasion Rubber is also used in the sole's unit.
 It is strategically placed in high wear areas to provide added durability.

 The Hoka One One Tracer features a lightweight and breathable upper coverage.
 The structural overlays deliver the needed structure in the midfoot.
 The no-sew construction delivers a seamless environment for the foot.
 It helps reduce blistering and irritation.
 The seamless TPU overlay construction provides added support and comfortable fit.
 Lastly, the shoe comes with an ultra breathable forefoot mesh that allows efficient airflow.
 It keeps the foot drier all throughout the run.